luther1096/trillo/README.md

 # trillo
-Landing page for an hotel Built using CSS/Sass
+Landing page for an hotel.
+Built using CSS/Sass